 While Texas is viewed as being a strong proponent of the gun rights of its residents, it is important to understand that state law still prohibits people from carrying guns or other weapons into certain locations.
-Unlawful carrying a weapon and unlawful carrying of handgun by license holder are both crimes that are commonly misdemeanor offenses but can carry felony charges in some instances.
+Some examples of these include bars, racetracks, or an airport terminal.
+Unlawful carrying of a weapon is commonly charged as a misdemeanor but can carry felony charges in some instances.

 Attorney for Unlawfully Carrying a Weapon Arrests in Austin, TX

-If you were recently arrested in Central Texas for an alleged unlawful carrying a weapon or unlawful carrying of handgun by license holder offense, it will be in your best interest to immediately retain legal counsel.
+If you were recently arrested in Central Texas for an alleged unlawful carrying a weapon, it will be in your best interest to immediately retain legal counsel.
 The Law Office of Kevin Bennett defends clients facing weapon and firearm charges in West Lake Hills, Austin, Pflugerville, Bee Cave, Lakeway, Sunset Valley, Lago Vista, and many surrounding areas of Travis County.